Metaplay logo

 Despite the industry's optimism, challenges remain, especially in the form of rising UA costs and ongoing economic volatility.
 Gil suggests studios can navigate these challenges successfully through strategic outsourcing.

-"By shifting non-core functions to external tooling, studios can drastically lower their operational costs and accelerate development," Gil explains.
-He emphasizes that this approach aligns perfectly with investor preferences, pointing out that "today’s investors strongly favor teams leveraging external solutions.
-These studios typically benefit from reduced burn rates, quicker game launches, and greater overall profitability."
+"By shifting non-core functions to external tooling, studios can drastically lower their operational costs and accelerate development.
+Today's investors strongly favor teams leveraging external solutions.
+These studios typically benefit from reduced burn rates, quicker game launches, and greater overall profitability." -- Gil Tov Ly

 Web Gaming's Exciting Comeback